 Gamla Stan (or the Old Town) is Stockholm’s medieval heart, and it remains the epicentre of the inner city.
-Here you’ll find the Parliament, the Royal Palace, Christmas markets, museums, colourful churches and narrow cobbled streets.
+Here you’ll find Parliament, the Royal Palace, Christmas markets, museums, colourful churches and narrow cobbled streets.
 The trouble is in deciding where to begin.

 Unlike the modern districts surrounding it, there’s no logical order to the streets of Gamla Stan.
-The trick is to surrender to it and get lost within them.
+The trick is to surrender to it and get lost within.
 It’s utterly rewarding: on your way you’ll come across cafes spilling out onto side-streets, tucked-away wine bars and boutiques selling unique hand-crafted gifts.

 Gamla Stan is accessible from almost anywhere in central Stockholm, whether on foot across its bridges from either Norrmalm or Södermalm or via the metro station where both the green and red lines meet.
-On a sunny day, the best way there is by boat: the commuter ferry no. 82 nips between Gamla Stan and the islands of Skeppsholmen and Djurgården in just ten minutes.
+On a sunny day, the best way there is by boat: the commuter ferry 82 nips between Gamla Stan and the islands of Skeppsholmen and Djurgården in just ten minutes.